KNEEpoleon/Boneparte/src/vision_pro/ArucoTransform/README.md

    - RealSense camera (for calibration)
    - Vision Pro (for localization)
 3. Ensure marker is flat and stable (no warping or movement)
+4. **CRITICAL**: The marker is a **fixed reference point** in the room.
+It does NOT move.
+After calibration, it stays in the same physical location.

+**Important**: For calibration, the robot needs to be positioned so the RealSense camera can see the marker.
+After calibration, you can use mock mode - the marker stays fixed.

 ### 3. Build Xcode Project